Dentate nucleus: Metabolic disorders

 Maple syrup urine disease (MSUD): An inherited disorder of amino acid metabolism in newborns, MSUD results in neurological deterioration.
 Myelin edema is seen in the cerebellum, including the dentate nucleus, brain stem, and corticospinal tracts.

 Leigh disease: Clinical and pathological symptoms usually appear in the first year of life and include psychomotor retardation and brain stem dysfunction.
 Bilaterally symmetric defects are seen in the periaqueductal grey matter, brain stem, basal ganglia, and dentate nucleus.

 Glutaric aciduria type 1 (GA1): An autosomal recessive disease, GA1 is due to glutaryl-coenzyme A dehydrogenase deficiency.
 Abnormalities are seen in the basal ganglia and dentate nucleus.

 Canavan's disease: Canavan's disease is a white matter disease due to aspartoacylase deficiency.
 The dentate nucleus is not affected until late in disease progression.

 Miscellaneous disorders

 Neurofibromatosis type 1 (NF1): NF1 is an autosomal dominant neurocutaneous disorder.
 The hallmark of NF1 is the development of numerous tumors.
 Cerebellar white matter and dentate nucleus lesions usually occur in children less than ten years of age.

-Langerhans cell histiocytosis (LCH): LCH is an aggressive disorder due to proliferation of Langerhans cell hystiocytes, and the dentate nucleus is believed to be involved in up to 40 percent of patients.
+Langerhans cell histiocytosis (LCH): LCH is an aggressive disorder due to proliferation of Langerhans cell histiocytes, and the dentate nucleus is believed to be involved in up to 40 percent of patients.

 Alzheimer's disease (AD) with myoclonus: There is an increase in mean volume of large neurons and a decrease in mean volume of small neurons in the dentate nucleus in AD with myoclonus.
 Morphological changes in the dentate nucleus may contribute to the pathological substrate of myoclonus in AD.